 If in the past you’ve felt you were being out-marketed by your competition, this benchmark might be the reality check your leadership needs.
 Maybe your organization has under-invested in marketing.
 The survey offers objective data to lobby for more resources.

 On the other hand, if you’re spending significantly more than the survey average, this might be your year to find new efficiencies in your marketing spend.

-How Are Other Companies Spending Their Marketing Budget?
+How Are Other Companies Spending Their Marketing Budgets?

-Think about marketing effort on a sliding scale.
-One end is brand awareness and lead generation; the other end is sales enablement.
+In addition to assessing broader trends in B2B, it can be valuable to evaluate your marketing efforts on a sliding scale.
+On one end is brand awareness and lead generation; on the other end is sales enablement.
 Visualizing your priorities on this scale helps you align your marketing strategy and guide the allocation of resources and people.
 For example, if you’ve set your marketing ratio at 60:40 between lead gen and sales support, then your budget should reflect that proportion.

 Content that can support drawn-out sales cycles includes: